-I took my first trip alone, on a plane, to Poland!
-I was really nervous about the trip, especially not knowing much of the language (other than hello and goodbye) but Artur assured me most people would understand what I said if I spoke to them in English and, most did, though it took a few attempts.
+So last month I took my first trip alone, on a plane, to Poland!
+Honestly I was really nervous about the trip, having never traveled alone before.
+But especially because I don’t know much of the language (other than hello and goodbye), although Artur assured me most people would understand what I said if I spoke to them in English and, most did, though it took a few attempts.

 I arrived at Gdansk airport in the morning and faced my first problem, which toilet was the ladies!
 If you’ve never been to Poland, the ladies toilet has a circle on it and the men’s has a triangle on it.
-Luckily I’d done my research beforehand and knew which was which but it didn’t helped that Gdansk airport had no signs on the doors, they had the words for ladies and gentleman’s.
-Google Translator was on hand to help me out. 🙂
+Luckily I’d done my research beforehand and knew which was which but it didn’t help that Gdansk airport had neither of these symbols on their doors.
+Instead they had the words ladies and gentleman’s (in Polish).
+Luckily Google Translator was on hand to help me out. 🙂 Which is one of my favourite travel apps.

 After lunch we explored the town centre, took a bunch of photos, then headed to the beach.
 Dipping our toes in the sea.